yosephbernandus/django-nanoid/README.md

 ### Usage

-Adding a NANOID field to your Django models is straightforward
+Adding a NANOID field to your Django models is straightforward, default length is 21.
+Can adjust the length using max_length

 ```python
 from django.db import models